Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Main Results

-\end{theorem} That is, if the receiver performs any time-sharing combination between SUD, SIC$(1\to 2)$, and SIC$(2\to 1)$ then the transmitters can use the same time-sharing combination between their corresponding $\eta$-Nash equilibria strategies to achieve any point inside $\set{N}(b)$. \begin{IEEEproof}The proof is based on Theorem~\ref{thm1}, Theorem~\ref{thm2}, and a time-sharing argument.
+\end{theorem} That is, if the receiver performs any time-sharing combination between any of the considered decoding strategies, then the transmitters can use the same time-sharing combination between their corresponding $\eta$-NE strategies to achieve any point inside $\set{N}(K,b)$. \begin{IEEEproof}The proof is based on Theorem~\ref{thm1}, Theorem~\ref{thm2}, and a time-sharing argument.
 The details are omitted.\end{IEEEproof}